 Instead, we suggest using flavored Nylabone or Nylafloss chew toys.
 If your puppy first learns to prefer bones and rawhide, he probably won't think chew toys are all that great, so use them from the beginning.
 Nylafloss looks like a big thick chunk of nylon rope.
 Puppies like it because they can really sink their teeth into the rope, and it helps keep the teeth clean.

 Between six and sixteen weeks of age, puppies lose the disease protection they received from their mothers and become able to form their own immunity to disease.
 Unfortunately, we never know when this will happen, so there is often a brief period when puppies have lost the disease protection they received from their mothers but have not yet developed strong immunity of their own.
-Fortunately, new vaccines for distemper and parvovirus are much more effective than what we had even two or three years ago, and eliminate much of this problem.
+Fortunately, new vaccines for distemper and parvovirus are much more effective than we had even two or three years ago, eliminating much of this problem.
 Also, since the new vaccines work better we don't have to give as many, which saves money.

 Vaccinations we currently use (August 1, 2019):